necozita/databasion/README.md

 TODO: While this system uses Rails Migrations, it isn't taking full advantage of them (i.e. tracking changes, allowing for rollbacks, etc).

+NOTE: The system is currently undergoing major changes, and will not remain backwards compatible until up until a 1.0 release.

 ## Requirements

 ### Ruby